If you are looking for a rainbow pinata idea, then look no further than this Rainbow Punch Pinata

 The kids had so much fun punching out the brightly colored circle and being surprised each time with a prize.
 I’m loving this pinata alternative.

 - There are no kids swinging bats aimlessly and no one big hit

 - It give each child a turn without breaking the whole thing open.

 - It is A TON cheaper.
 It cost me about $8 to make the entire thing.

 I made a few adjustments, but here is the basic supply list I went with:

 Circle cutter – or you could even use a bowl to trace out the circles if you don’t have a handy circle cutter.
-I went with approximately 5 inches diameter.
+I cut the holes 5 inches diameter.

-I cut out 24 holes, but you can go for as many or few as you would like.
+I cut out 24 holes, but feel free to add as many or as few as you would like.
 I was happy to have 24, so that all 11 kids got to go twice and a few a third time.